ozgurakan/ozgurakan.github.io/_posts/2013-12-31-mind-is-conditioned.markdown

 title: Mind Is Conditioned
 date: 2013-09-15 22:56:00
 author: Oz Akan oz@humankeyboard.com
-abstract: Are you the solution or a part of the problem?
+abstract: Are you the solution or part of the problem?
 categories:
     - think
 ---